JumpingPistachio/moshd/README.md

 # moshd
-A tool for images that like to rock.
+A tool for people whose images are too high-fidelity.